hoodiehq/hood.ie/_posts/2016-08-12-trolls-working-in-new-horizons-tgif-96.md

 ## The Business

 > When we were the Mac company, if we impacted 1% of our customers, it was measured in thousands.
-Now if we impact 1% of our customers, it’s measured in tens of millions. <cite>Eddy Cue in [Eddy Cue and Craig Federighi open up about learning from Apple’s failures](http://www.fastcompany.com/3062596/tim-cooks-apple/eddie-cue-and-craig-federighi-open-up-about-learning-from-apples-failures)</cite>
+Now if we impact 1% of our customers, it’s measured in tens of millions.

+–<cite>Eddy Cue in [Eddy Cue and Craig Federighi open up about learning from Apple’s failures](http://www.fastcompany.com/3062596/tim-cooks-apple/eddie-cue-and-craig-federighi-open-up-about-learning-from-apples-failures)</cite>

 [This is why you can’t switch off at the weekend](http://www.bbc.com/capital/story/20160728-this-is-why-you-cant-switch-off-at-the-weekend)